danielgeorgiev7/SoftUni-Angular-Project/Documentation.md

   Profile page for logged-in users displaying user information and posts by user.

-  Profile page is accessible through /profile/:profileId, navigation bar or clicking on username/user icon.
+  Profile page is accessible through navigation bar and /profile.

   Profile information such as profile image, bio and favourite movie can be edited there.